 We accept documentaries, features, and shorts.
 There is no entry fee.

-If your film is selected to be screened at the 2018 NYC Mental Health Film Festival, and/or at the 2019 Changing Minds Young Filmmaker Festival, you will be required to send the film in either Blu-ray or Apple ProRes format (NTSC Region 1 compatible) within two weeks of notification.
+If your film is selected to be screened at the 2019 NYC Mental Health Film Festival, and/or at the 2019 Changing Minds Young Filmmaker Festival, you will be required to send the film in either Blu-ray or Apple ProRes format (NTSC Region 1 compatible) within two weeks of notification.

 If selected, your film may be shared online and used for educational purposes.

 Entries will be considered by festival organizers, including people living with mental health concerns and mental health advocates.